jwise/gpsrenda/README.md

 # gpsrenda: simple open-source GPS statistics video overlay renderer

 `gpsrenda` is a video overlay renderer that takes statistics from a FIT file, and renders gauges on top of video captured during the activity using e.g. a GoPro.
-It uses Cairo to do all its graphics rendering, and `moviepy` as a video backend.
+It uses Cairo to do all its graphics rendering, and either `gstreamer` or `moviepy` as a video backend.
 It is designed to be (relatively) simple, hackable, and extensible.
 It competes with DashWare and Garmin VIRB (with the hope that it's easier to automate than DashWare, and more turnkey than VIRB).

 ## Installation

+### Running natively

 ```sh
 git clone git@github.com:jwise/gpsrenda.git